JoelMathewC/Quantum-Computation-Project/README.md

 challenges in this field is the lack of systematic documentation and comprehensive code structuring, we have clearly documented our learning process.

+## Code
+To view the details regarding the quantum approach to solve the 3-colouring graph problem, proceed to [Quantum Approach](https://github.com/JoelMathewC/Quantum-Computation-Project/tree/main/Quantum%20Approach) directory.
 ```console
 │   README.md
 │